sofianelatifi/sofianelatifi.github.io/index.md

 ## Welcome to My Academic Website!

-I was a doctoral researcher at **Centre for Research in Economics and Statistics ([CREST](https://crest.science/user/Sofian-EL-ATIFI/?profiletab=posts))** and will begin my role as the **head of the family studies section** at **INSEE** in October.
+I work at the French institute of statistics([Insee](https://www.insee.fr/en/accueil))** as the head of the team working on family studies.
+Previously, I was a doctoral researcher at Centre for Research in Economics and Statistics ([CREST](https://crest.science/user/Sofian-EL-ATIFI/?profiletab=posts))**.

-My dissertation investigates the causes of the rise in union dissolutions in France and the growing class inequality in exposure to these events.
+My doctoral dissertation investigates the causes of the rise in union dissolutions in France and the growing class inequality in exposure to these events.
 In a theoretical first chapter, I incorporate individualization theories into William J. Goode’s model, positing that the diffusion of separations to lower-education strata requires the breakdown of traditional